didierdemoniere/criterium/converters/kysely/README.md

 # @criterium/kysely

-@criterium/kysely allow to use mongo-like filters with kysely
+@criterium/kysely allow to add filter, sort and pagination to kysely queries using mongo-like syntax.

 ## install